 Of course, Ibong Adarna delivered on all counts.
 Two women played the title role: Katherine Barkman played the mythical bird while Gia Macuja-Atchison provided the singing voice.
 Barkman, who set the stage on fire as Kitri in Don Quixote, delivered the same amount of artistry as Ibong Adarna.
 Macuja-Atchison (Lisa’s sister), brought the character to life, her soulful rendition of the bird’s songs literally moving me to tears.
 It’s not surprising as the singer has performed on the West End in The Lion King, Miss Saigon, Jesus Christ Superstar, and more.

 The ballerinas and danseurs perfectly executed the choreography of Gerardo Francisco, who counts Ibong Adarna as his first full-length ballet as choreographer.
 It is a fitting debut for an award-winning artist who has been with Ballet Manila for 15 years.
-It perfectly complemented the music, which combines Filipino elements thanks to Diwa De Leon, son of National Artist Felipe de Leon Jr.
+It perfectly complemented the music, which combines Filipino elements thanks to Diwa De Leon, grandson of National Artist Felipe de Leon Jr.

 Ibong Adarna‘s production was just as spectacular.
 The costumes (done by the Make It Happen Workshop) and sets were majestic, taking cues from Filipino materials like bamboo, walis, and banig.
 Ibong Adarna, which we historically know as a bright and colorful bird, was draped in gold, making her look elegant.
 Everything about this show overflowed with beauty.